astropy/astropy-APEs/APE0.rst

 Membership
 ^^^^^^^^^^
 Voting Members of the Astropy Project must demonstrate:

-* a good grasp of the philosophy of the Astropy Project,
+* A good grasp of the philosophy of the Astropy Project
-* a solid track record of being constructive and helpful,
+* A solid track record of being constructive and helpful
-* significant contributions to the Project's goals, in any form,
+* Significant contributions to the Project's goals, in any form
-* a willingness to dedicate time to improving the Project,
+* A willingness to dedicate time to improving the Project
-* a willingness to recruit, train, and nominate new team members.
+* A willingness to recruit, train, and nominate new team members

 Voting Membership acknowledges sustained and valuable efforts that align well with the philosophy and the goals of the Astropy Project.